racket/racket/racket/src/README.txt

  * ... by itself: supply `--enable-csonly` to `configure`.

    The generated Racket-on-Chez executables will *not* have a "cs" suffix.
-Unlike `--emable-csdefault`, you must specify an existing Racket using `--enable-racket=...`.
+Unlike `--enable-csdefault`, you must specify an existing Racket using `--enable-racket=...`.

 Chez Scheme is included in a Racket source distribution and